Fellowship FAQs

 You can self-identify this and you won’t need to show a diagnosis

-• The 2024 Fellowship will be 12 weeks long.
-This is an increase from previous years, when the programme lasted 8 weeks.
-We’re excited to have extended it this year, in an effort to make this the most valuable opportunity possible - a longer Fellowship means more experience, more training, more networking and a longer period of employment.
+The last Fellowship in 2024 was 12 weeks long.
+This was an increase from previous years, when the programme lasted 8 weeks.
+We’re excited to have extended it for its most recent iteration, in an effort to make this the most valuable opportunity possible - a longer Fellowship means more experience, more training, more networking and a longer period of employment.

 Broadly, we define entry level producers as having no, or mostly voluntary experience in the audio industry - for example volunteering for a college or community radio station, creating your own recordings or podcast just for fun, or having done a couple of days shadowing or work experience.